 - 6) Career and College Promise Local community colleges receive state and federal funding to provide CTE post-secondary opportunities for high school students.
 Specific funding includes a base allotment and FTE (full-time equivalency) allotment.
 As part of the base allotment, community colleges receive funding for curriculum instruction, continuing education, and instructional and academic support.
 The FTE allotment is based on the number of students served and generates instructional resources and equipment funding to support these students.
 In addition, categorical funding (Perkins) is provided for additional support to the program.
-Due to the state and federal funding provided through the North Carolina Community College System, the use of LEA CTE funds to pay for CCP expenses are limited as follows: - A. Personnel: CTE funds may not be utilized to employ community college instructors, technical assistants, facilitators, or any other personnel for CCP courses. - B. Textbooks: CTE funding is not available for CCP or any other textbooks at this time.
+Due to the state and federal funding provided through the North Carolina Community College System, the use of LEA CTE funds to pay for CCP expenses are limited as follows: - A. Personnel: CTE funds may not be utilized to employ community college instructors, technical assistants, facilitators, or any other personnel for CCP courses. - B. Textbooks: CTE funding is not available for CCP or any other textbooks.
 Community colleges and the LEA must work together to determine how to pay for students' textbooks. - C. Transportation: CTE funds are not available to provide student transportation.
 LEAs may help alleviate transportation costs by hosting college-level courses taught by community college faculty on the high school campus. - D. Fees: CTE funds may not be utilized for student fees.
-The community college and LEA must work together to minimize additional student fees. - E. Materials and Supplies: CTE funds may be utilized for this type of expense only if the materials, supplies, etc. are not consumables and become the property of the LEA. - F. Equipment/Materials and Supplies/Rentals/Leases: CTE funds may be utilized to purchase CTE CCP equipment and supplies if they are located on the high school campus and remain the property of the LEA. - G. Professional Development: This expense is allowable if the professional development is specifically for community college AND CTE teachers.
-Funds may not be utilized to cover professional development expenses for CCP instructors only. - H. Student Credentials: CTE funds may not be utilized. - I. CTSO Participation: Students enrolled in CCP courses may participate in the respective CTSO available at their high school.
+The community college and LEA must work together to minimize additional student fees. - E. Equipment/Materials and Supplies/Rentals/Leases: - i.
+If the CCP CTE course is located on the community college campus, CTE funds may be utilized to purchase materials and supplies only if they are not consumable and become the property of the LEA.
+Equipment, rentals and leases are not allowable when the CCP course is on the community college campus. - ii.
+CTE funds may be utilized to purchase CTE CCP equipment, materials and supplies, rentals and leases and credential test preparation resources if they are located on the high school campus.
+Equipment and tangible supplies must remain the property of the LEA. - F. Professional Development: This expense is allowable if the professional development is specifically for community college AND CTE teachers.
+Funds may not be utilized to cover professional development expenses for CCP instructors only. - G. Student Credentials: CTE funds may be utilized to purchase credentialing opportunities for high school students enrolled in CCP CTE Pathway courses that offer a credential.
+Purchases of credentials for CTE CCP students should use object code 351. - H. CTSO Participation: Students enrolled in CCP courses may participate in the respective CTSO available at their high school.

 To ensure all students are provided the opportunity to participate in post-secondary education opportunities such as CTE CCP, it is imperative that the LEA and local community college work collaboratively to minimize, if not eliminate, the expense to the student.
 In accordance with Perkins V legislation, collaboration should include the identification and removal of barriers or challenges to ensure special population student participation and success.
 Although CTE funds may not be allowable for all CTE CCP expenses, it is important to note that local funds may be utilized.
 The collaboration mentioned in this section shall be documented through a local Memorandum of Understanding (MOU) outlining the responsibility (including fiscal responsibility) of the LEA and community college.
-For additional information pertaining to Career and College Promise, see Appendix O. To view an example of an LEA/Community College MOU go to: https://tinyurl.com/y8af42hv.